Autofix for Open Source Deps: Extended Lifetime Support

 Availability

-ELS packages are currently available for Java, JavaScript and Python.
-Supported packages are listed below
+ELS packages are currently available for Java, JavaScript, Python and PHP.
+Supported packages are listed below:

 Last updated